 If you identify them on time, you may be able to make adjustments to your Spanish learning so you end up speaking confidently and fluently, instead of just telling everybody things like:

-“…Yeah, I took some Spanish lessons with some dude Diego on the internet.
-I mean, He was nice and everything, but it just didn’t work on me.”
+“…Yeah, I took some Spanish lessons with some dude called Diego on the internet.
+I mean, He was nice and everything, but I’m just not good for Spanish…”

 Now, before we go directly to the heart of this article, you need to know that these signs that I am telling you about are mostly habits… Yes, bad habits that you need to overcome right away.